gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

  - Completed script to get airports of the world and update it in DB

 Q2.
 What am I planning to work on next?
- - Work on implementing Flight Search
+ - Work on script to create mock data for flights between all airports

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Siddharth